dewittpe/Dockerfiles/README.md

 The purpose of this image is to have an Unbuntu based image with LaTeX, R, and most of the packages I use on a regular basis.

+### Dockerfile.rpy

+R and python.
+This image is expected to be useful for for cpu based work in R and python, including Tensorflow via keras.

 ## Notes

 ### Build an image